inbo/protocolsource/CONTRIBUTING.md

 ## <a name="dependencies"></a>What to do in case of dependencies?

-When a protocol [depends on other protocols](README.md#dependencies), they need to be declared in the params section of the YAML header of the `ìndex.Rmd` file.
+When a protocol [depends on other protocols](README.md#dependencies), they need to be declared in the `params` section of the YAML header of the `ìndex.Rmd` file.
+Moreover, if a subprotocol uses [parameters](#parameterized), the subprotocol parameter values can be customized at the level of the main protocol.
-Instead of doing this manually as explained in [What to do in case of parameterized protocols?](#parameterized), we use the function ´protocolhelper::add_dependencies()´.
+Instead of creating the YAML section manually as in [What to do in case of parameterized protocols?](#parameterized), we use the function ´protocolhelper::add_dependencies()´.
 The reason to use a function here is twofold: